pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli instance create [COMMAND-OPTIONS] classname
+    Usage: pywbemcli instance create [COMMAND-OPTIONS] CLASSNAME

       Create an instance of classname.

-      Creates an instance of the class `classname` with the properties defined in the property option.
+      Creates an instance of the class `CLASSNAME` with the properties defined in the property option.

       The propertylist option limits the created instance to the properties in